IkramSen/dag-analyzer/code_gen/README.md

 ### Compute Node "COMPUTE"

-In the case of a **COMPUTE** task, the subtask code is simple to generate.
+In the case of a **COMPUTE** task, the sub-task code is simple to generate.
 The task has to wait for all its predecessors.
 Therefore,
 each link between the task and its predecessors is translated by a semaphore generation.
 The semaphore variable is global, therefore any node within the same task may access, acquire and free the semaphore.
-However, only the concerned subtasks are calling **sem_wait** and **sema_post** primitives.
-Similarly, a compute subtask generates a semaphore between it and each of its sucessors.
-For its predecessor a subtask calls **sema_wait** primitive and calls the **sema_post** for its successors.
-By convention and to avoid redeclaring the same semaphores, each semaphore variable name is compound by **src_dst_sem** where **src** is the label of the source subtask, **dst** for destination subtask.
-Between the both semaphore groups the user may insert its subtask code (processings).
+However, only the concerned sub-tasks are calling **sem_wait** and **sema_post** primitives.
+Similarly, a compute sub-task generates a semaphore between it and each of its successors.
+For its predecessor a sub-task calls **sema_wait** primitive and calls the **sema_post** for its successors.
+By convention and to avoid redefining the same semaphores, each semaphore variable name is compound by **src_dst_sem** where **src** is the label of the source sub-task, **dst** for destination sub-task.
+Between the both semaphore groups the user may insert its sub-task code (processing).

 ```c